A categorical characterization of quantum projective spaces: Introduction

 In 1955, J.-P. Serre \cite{Se} introduced and studied the cohomology groups of coherent sheaves on projective schemes.
 In particular, he proved that the category $\coh (\Proj A)$ of coherent sheaves on the projective scheme $\Proj A$ is equivalent to the category of finitely generated graded $A$-modules modulo finite dimensional modules.
-In 1994, motivated by this Serre's work, M. Artin and J. J. Zhang \cite{AZ} introduced the categorical notion of a noncommutative projective scheme, and established a fundamental theory of noncommutative projective schemes.
+In 1994, motivated by Serre's work, M. Artin and J. J. Zhang \cite{AZ} introduced the categorical notion of a noncommutative projective scheme, and established a fundamental theory of noncommutative projective schemes.
 Since then, the study of noncommutative projective schemes has been one of the major projects in noncommutative algebraic geometry.

 The noncommutative projective scheme associated to an AS-regular algebra of dimension $n+1$ is considered as a quantum projective space of dimension $n$.
 Since projective spaces are the most basic and important class of projective schemes in commutative algebraic geometry, quantum projective spaces have been studied deeply and extensively in noncommutative algebraic geometry.
-It is known that quantum projective spaces have many nice properties as $\coh \PP^n$ has, but their structures vary widely.
+It is known that although quantum projective spaces have many nice properties in common with $\coh \PP^n$, their structures vary widely.
 In this paper, we consider the following question.

 \begin{question} Fix a field $k$.
 When is a given $k$-linear abelian category $\cC$ equivalent to a quantum projective space?
-That is, can we find a necessary and sufficient condition on a $k$-linear abelian category $\cC$ such that $\cC$ is equivalent to the noncommutative projective scheme associated to some AS-regular algebra? \end{question}
+That is, can we find necessary and sufficient conditions on a $k$-linear abelian category $\cC$ such that $\cC$ is equivalent to the noncommutative projective scheme associated to some AS-regular algebra? \end{question}

-If a $k$-linear abelian category $\cC$ is equivalent to a quantum projective space, then we can investigate $\cC$ using rich techniques of noncommutative algebraic geometry.
+If a $k$-linear abelian category $\cC$ is equivalent to a quantum projective space, then we can investigate $\cC$ using the rich techniques of noncommutative algebraic geometry.
 In this sense, Question \ref{ques.intro} is important.
 The following is the main result of this paper, which gives a complete answer to Question \ref{ques.intro}.

 \begin{theorem} [Theorem \ref{thm.main}] Let $R$ be a finite dimensional algebra of finite global dimension over a field $k$.
 Then a $k$-linear abelian category $\cC$ is equivalent to the noncommutative projective scheme associated to some AS-regular algebra $A$ over $A_0\cong R$ of Gorenstein parameter $\ell$ if and only if \begin{enumerate} \item[(AS1)] $\cC$ has a canonical bimodule $\omega_{\cC}$, and \item[(AS2)] there exist an object $\cO\in \cC$ and a $k$-linear autoequivalence $s\in \Aut _k\cC$ such that \begin{enumerate} \item{} $(\cO, s)$ is ample for $\cC$ (in the sense of Artin and Zhang \cite{AZ}), \item{} $\{s^i\cO\}_{i\in \ZZ}$ is a full geometric relative helix of period $\ell$ for $\cD^b(\cC)$, and \item{} $\End _{\cC}(\cO)\cong R$. \end{enumerate} \end{enumerate} \end{theorem} Roughly speaking, (AS1) requires that $\cC$ has an autoequivalence which induces a Serre functor for $\cD^b(\cC)$ (Definition \ref{dfn.cf}), and (AS2)(b) requires that $\cD^b(\cC)$ has a ``relaxed'' version of a full geometric helix, consisting of shifts of a single object in $\cC$ (Definitions \ref{dfn.res}, \ref{dfn.rh}).